 Monthly exhibition: November

 Madeleine Svedlund has studied fine arts at Lunnevads Folkhögskola and graphic design visual communication at Östra Grevie.
 A lot of her imagery focuses on details, composition and complementary color.
 She continually explores the social relationships between people and characteristic animals, as they often portraits in an environment with greenery vegetation.
-Some of her art is inspired by the old Japanese erotic art shunga, which she created in her own modern way.

 Monthly exhibition: October

 Designer Åsa Trulsson, founded her company Soldiser to revive these heroic women. Åsa is a political scientist and has previously worked as a diplomat at Swedish embassies in the Middle East and in the Balkans.
 Now she devotes herself wholeheartedly to her great passion: the women of Norse mythology.

 24th April 2020

 The photographer and artist Sanja Matoničkin (1971) is fascinated by man’s inner unprocessed darkness and often works with subjects such as mental illness, fears, loneliness and alienation.
 She’s living in Helsingborg and has roots in Croatia.

 At this exhibition, she will showcase three photo exhibitions.